kurahaupo/linux-syscalls-perl/README.md

 ## Process management

-All of the various `*wait*` system calls are provided, such that they return all available information.
+All of the various `*wait*` system calls are provided; all information is returned as tuples in line with the overall design goal as above.
+In particular `$?` is untouched.

 `waitid5` is added as an interface to obtaining the additional information returned from the Linux `waitid` system call.